eternality8/TinkerBell/test_data/phase3/stacked_outline_demo.md

 - rehydrate pointer IDs via `DocumentSnapshot`

 ### 2.2 Retrieval loop
-1. Call `DocumentFindSectionsTool` with a natural-language query
+1. Call `DocumentFindTextTool` with a natural-language query
 2. If `offline_mode=true`, warn the user and rehydrate snippets manually
 3. Track which outline node each pointer maps back to